jjdenis/eve-restangular-demo/README.md

-A minimal demo of eve and restangular.
+A minimal demo of Eve and Restangular.
 ======================================

-I am trying to get to grips with eve and restangular.
+I am trying to come to grips with Eve and Restangular.

 I will report my progress in this repository so it can help others following my same path.

-First I went through all the steps to quick start eve: http://python-eve.org/quickstart.html
+First I went through all the steps to quick-start Eve: http://python-eve.org/quickstart.html

 To be able go through the quickstart I have completed these steps: